Rotendahl/rotendahl.github.io/_posts/projects/2017-07-03-Processing-Games.md

 #### Implementation
-The game's logic stars with creating a grid of a tile class, which holds the position an value for each tile, and exposes methods for hiding/showing them and drawing the.
-The game randomly picks tiles corresponding to \\(levelNumber + 2 \\) ranks them from \\( [1,levelNumber] \\) and draws them.
+The game's logic starts with creating a grid of a `tile` class, which holds the position and value for each tile, it exposes methods for hiding/showing and drawing it self.
+The game randomly picks tiles corresponding to
+\\(levelNumber + 2 \\) ranks them from \\( [1,levelNumber] \\) and draws them.

 The state loop in _game.pde_ starts a timer and turns tiles when needed.
 When the player loses they are given the option of posting their score or trying